arnavmittal14/ENSF380SUMR_LAB4/ExerciseE/README.md

-Exercise D involves formatting dates using regex and implementing invalid date checking.
+Exercise E invloves using regex and combination of extraction to extract valid data and print it to the console in the expected format.